linroger/Finance-Notes-and-Marginalia/Financial Instruments/Lecture Notes- Financial Instruments/Teaching Note 8-American Options.md

 1. American [Options](Options.md) are always as valuable as Europeans.
 	- True in the diagram for puts,  not quite for calls
-	- Differences in the [[Rate and Price Trees|underlying securities]]: paper index versus an ETF
+	- Differences in the [underlying securities](../../Financial%20Markets/Fixed%20Income%20Securities%20Tools%20for%20Today's%20Markets/Chapter%207/Rate%20and%20Price%20Trees.md): paper index versus an ETF
 	- Settlement differences: cash for SPX,  shares for SPY
-- Tradings costs (e.g. [[Bid Ask and Transaction Prices in a Specialist Market With Heterogeneously Informed Traders|bid-ask spread]]) bigger for SPY than SPX
+- Tradings costs (e.g. [bid-ask spread](../../Financial%20Markets%20and%20Institutions/III.%20Liquidity%20of%20Assets/Class%205-%20Private%20Information,%20Liquidity,%20and%20Securitization/Bid%20Ask%20and%20Transaction%20Prices%20in%20a%20Specialist%20Market%20With%20Heterogeneously%20Informed%20Traders.md)) bigger for SPY than SPX
 1. The European ITM Put Option is below its intrinsic value,  but the American ITM Put Option is above.
 1. The American Put option touches the intrinsic value for high$\frac{K}{S_0}$..
 1. The American Call option appears close to being equal to the European Call option for every$\frac{K}{S_0}$.